zuocheng-liu/pni/README.md

 PHP Native Interface (PNI) is a PHP extension that lets PHP code use code and code libraries written in other languages, such as C and C++.

-It's similar to Java Native Interface (JNI).
+It resembles Java Native Interface (JNI).

 ## Outline